woohoolabs/yin-middleware/README.md

 public function myController(ServerRequestInterface $request, ResponseInterface $response): ResponseInterface;
 ```

-The difference is subtle, as the `WoohooLabs\Yin\JsonApi\JsonApi` object contains a PSR-7 compatible request,
+The difference is subtle, as the `$jsonApi` object contains a PSR-7 compatible request,
 and PSR-7 responses can also be created with it.
 Learn more from the documentation of
 [Woohoo Labs.
 Yin](https://github.com/woohoolabs/yin#jsonapi-class).